About this time last year, someone messaged me on Instagram telling me she had used the brioche recipe from Bread Toast Crumbs to make cinnamon buns.

 - Turn dough out onto work surface.
 Divide into two equal portions.
 At this point, you could transfer one half to a buttered loaf pan and simply bake a brioche loaf.
 Or, you can make two pans of cinnamon buns.

 - Form each half into a rough ball, using flour as needed for the board and your hands.
 Let rest while you make the filling.

 - Make the filling: Place the brown sugar, cinnamon and salt in a medium bowl.
 Pour the melted butter over top.
 Mix with a fork or spoon to combine.
 Set aside.

 - Butter or grease with nonstick spray a 9×9- or 8×8-inch baking pan.

-- Working with one round at a time, pat into a rectangle about 15×11 inches — it doesn’t have to be exact, but don’t go larger than that.
-Spread the filling over top.
-Starting at the long end, roll into a coil.
+- Working with one round at a time, pat or roll out dough into a rectangle about 15×11 inches — it doesn’t have to be exact, but don’t go larger than that.
+Spread the filling over top, using your hands to spread if necessary.
+Roll the rectangle into a tight coil.
 Cut into 9 equal pieces.
 Transfer to prepared pan.
 Repeat with remaining dough and filling.
 Cover each pan with plastic wrap or a bowl cover or tea towel and transfer to the fridge.

 - The following morning, heat the oven to 375ºF.

-- Transfer pans to the oven and bake for about 20 minutes or until golden.
+- Transfer pans to the oven and bake for 25 to 30 minutes or until golden.
 Meanwhile, beat the cream cheese with the sugar, vanilla, and salt until light.
 Thin with milk if desired.

 - Remove pan from the oven.
 Let buns cool briefly.
-Spread frosting over top.
+Spread frosting over top or turn buns out onto a serving platter, and spread the frosting over top.
 Serve warm with more frosting on the side.